dmaterowski/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

         }
         public static async Task ReplyWithHelp(ITurnContext context)
         {
-            await context.SendActivity($"I can search for pictures, share pictures and order prints of pictures.");
+            await context.SendActivityAsync($"I can search for pictures, share pictures and order prints of pictures.");
         }
         public static async Task ReplyWithResumeTopic(ITurnContext context)
         {
-            await context.SendActivity($"What can I do for you?");
+            await context.SendActivityAsync($"What can I do for you?");
         }
         public static async Task ReplyWithConfused(ITurnContext context)
         {